educorvi/vue-json-form/Breaking_Schema_Changes.md

 - `scope` is now defined without the leading `#`
 - `format` was moved into `options`
 - `options.drop-placeholder` was removed.
 Instead, use the normal `options.placeholder`.
-- Possible values for `format` are now:
+- Possible values for `options.format` are now:
   - "text"
   - "time"
   - "date"